CiscoCloud/distributive/README.md

 --------------------

 Distributive attempts to be as framework-agnostic as possible.
-It is known to work well with Sensu, Consul, and Nagios, which have similar design in how they detect passing and failing checks.
+It is known to work well with Consul, Kubernetes, Sensu and Nagios, which have similar design in how they detect passing and failing checks.
 There is documentation on how to use Distributive with Consul on our [Github wiki][wiki].

 Checks